 Why study Sustainability and Environmental Management MSc at Middlesex University?

-• Teaching and learning strategies based on constructivism, collaborative and inquiry-based learning
+- Evolving thought: We offer teaching and learning strategies based on constructivism, collaborative and inquiry-based learning.

 The UN Sustainable Development Goals, together with the Paris Agreement, the Strategic Plan for Biodiversity and the UN-Habitat Programme call for urgent actions and positive societal tipping points in order to address two environmental issues: climate and biodiversity crises.
 Needs for support and expertise for government, authorities, businesses and NGOs aiming at becoming socially and environmentally responsible are rapidly increasing in this dynamic context.